samumantha/github-jupyter-4-ds/content/contributing.md

 - Instructor shares an example repository and adds a volunteer learner as collaborator
 - Learner shares screen and edits `recipes.txt` via web (click on the edit pen)
 - We modify or extend one recipe from the example repository together by guiding the volunteer learner
-- We do not commit directly to `master` but rather "Create a new branch for this commit and start a pull request."
+- We do not commit directly to `main` but rather "Create a new branch for this commit and start a pull request."
 - We choose a meaningful branch name (it can be useful to prefix it with your name so that we know who this branch belongs to)

 <img src="{{ site.baseurl }}/img/contributing/propose-file-change.png" width="800px" style="border:2px solid #000000;">